Skip to main content Skip to footer

 reports dashboard project monitoring

-Using a custom reporting dashboard, you can automatically generate reports based on the data on your monday.com platform.
+Using a customizable dashboard, you can automatically generate reports and visual representations based on the data on your monday.com platform.
 Choose how you visualize data in your report with charts, timeline and schedule overviews, graphs, and widgets to see all your insights at a glance.

 Monitor workloads